- What happens after treatment for breast cancer?

 With care, lymphedema can often be avoided or, if it develops, kept under control.
 Injury or infection involving the affected arm or hand can contribute to the development of lymphedema or make existing lymphedema worse, so preventive measures should focus on protecting the arm and hand.
 Most doctors recommend that women avoid having blood drawn from or blood pressures taken on the arm on the side of the lymph node surgery or radiation.

-To learn more, see our document, Lymphedema: What Every Woman with Breast Cancer Should Know.
+To learn more, see Lymphedema: What Every Woman with Breast Cancer Should Know.